 How can you acquire copyright protection for your source code?

 A copyright is the only type of intellectual property protection that is acquired automatically whenever source code is written or a program is compiled.

 The duration of a particular copyright will vary.
-It’s important to remember that though an application for a copyright may be completed online, the processing of this application will take about four months.
+It’s important to remember that though an application for copyright may be completed online, the processing of this application will take about four months.

-On top of protecting their source code, many clients we work with focus on the business logic of their projects, and when they come to us for implementation, they ask questions about protection of trade secrets.
+On top of protecting their source code, many clients we work with focus on protecting the business logic of their projects.
+When they come to us to implement their idea, they ask questions about how we’ll protect their trade secrets.